 The Li-Fraumeni Syndrome (LFS) is a hereditary cancer predisposition syndrome first reported in 1969 by Drs.
 Frederick Li and Joseph Fraumeni from the National Cancer Institute.
 What caught their attention was the wide range of cancers found in affected families, the inherited higher risk of developing cancer across several generations, and the relatively early age of the cancer diagnosis with nearly half of affected individuals having a cancer diagnosis before age 30.

-Li-Fraumeni syndrome (LFS) is a hereditary cancer predisposition syndrome.
-This means that a person who has LFS will have an increased risk of developing cancer.
-The most common types of cancer found in families with LFS include osteosarcoma (bone cancer), soft tissue sarcoma, leukemia, breast cancer, brain cancer, and adrenal cortical tumors.
-An increased risk for melanoma, Wilms' tumor (a type of kidney cancer), and cancers of the stomach, colon, pancreas, esophagus, lung, and gonadal germ cells have also been reported.
-Almost every part of the body may be at risk for cancer in someone who has LFS.
+The most common types of cancer found in families with LFS include osteosarcoma (bone cancer), soft tissue sarcoma, acute leukemia, breast cancer, brain cancer, and adrenal cortical tumors, which involves an organ on the top of the kidney.
+An increased risk for melanoma, Wilms' tumor, which is a type of kidney cancer, and cancers of the stomach, colon, pancreas, esophagus, lung, and gonadal germ cells (sex organs) have also been reported.

 How is LFS inherited?

 Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1 inherited from the father.
 LFS follows an autosomal dominant inheritance pattern.
 That means that even if a mutation happens in only 1 of the 2 copies of the TP53 gene, that person will have LFS.
 When a person inherits a mutation from a parent, it is called a germline mutation.